maxcountryman/flask-login/docs/index.rst

 "How to generate good secret keys" section to generate your own secret key.
 DO NOT use the example one.

+For a complete understanding of available configuration keys, please refer to the `source code`_.

 How it Works
 ============
 You will need to provide a `~LoginManager.user_loader` callback.
 This callback